sidnym-ladrut/durploy/README.md

 # `durploy`: D(e)ploy Ur(bit) #

-`durploy` is a Bash utility for deploying and managing Urbit ships and desks.
+`durploy` is a shell utility for deploying and managing Urbit ships and desks.
 More specifically, it's wrapper script for all the common Urbit workflows found on the [Urbit website], particularly those enumerated in [Urbit "Environment Setup"] and [Urbit "Software Distribution"].

 ## Installation ##

-`durploy` is written in Bash and thus should run on most \*NIX platforms.
+`durploy` is written in [Bourne Shell] and thus should run on most \*NIX platforms.
 Presently, it has only been tested on Linux; your mileage may vary!
 Please review the ["Dependencies"](#dependencies) section below if you encounter any issues with missing commands.